Miladkhoshdel/llm-chat-cli/README.md

 # LLM Chat CLI

-A simple Python command-line application for chatting with an LLM through an OpenAI-compatible API.
+A Python command-line chatbot that communicates with an LLM through an OpenAI-compatible API.
+Responses are streamed to the terminal as they are generated, and conversation history is preserved for the current session.

-## Current features
+## Features

-- Interactive conversations directly in the terminal
+- Streamed responses displayed as soon as chunks arrive
 - Conversation history preserved during the current session
-- Configurable API key, base URL, and model name through environment variables
+- API, model, generation, and usage settings configured through `.env`
 - A custom system rule entered by the user when each session starts
-- User-configurable `max_tokens`, `temperature`, and `top_p` for each session
 - Low-effort reasoning configuration for compatible providers
-- Total token usage displayed when the API returns usage information
+- Optional prompt, completion, reasoning, total-token, and cost reporting
 - A warning when a response stops because it reached the token limit
-- Friendly messages for configuration, API, and empty-response errors
+- Graceful configuration and API error handling
 - `exit` and `quit` commands for ending the conversation

 ## Requirements